 • On the URI Manipulation tab, click Add button to create the URI manipulation to add the prefix "+" sign in front of user number for any outbound calls.
-When a URI [user@domain] matches the following: Domain Regex as bwwdev.com, do this with the user section: User Action → Add prefix [Value], enter User Values 1: + (Not shown).
+When a URI [user@domain] matches the following: Domain Regex as bvwdev.com, do this with the user section: User Action → Add prefix[Value], enter User Values 1: + (Not shown).

-Note: Kingston Communications requires numbers to be given in E.164 with leading plus for all fields.
-This applies for Request-URI, To and From headers as well as the Diversion header.
+Note: IntelePeer CoreCloud SIP Trunk requires numbers to be given in E.164 with leading plus for all fields.
+This applies for both Request-URI, To- and From-header as well as for example the Diversion-header.

-Figure 60: Server Interworking - KCOM SIP Trunk site - URI Manipulation
+Figure 48: Server Interworking - IntelePeer CoreCloud SIP Trunk site - URI Manipulation